datawire/ambassador-docs/docs/argo/latest/howtos/configure-argo-rollouts.md

 ```
 ## 3. Get a manifests folder in your repository

 Inside of your repository, you will need a specific directory in which your manifests will live.
-Create a directory called `manifests` and inside of it add your services files.
-For example, add a `service.yaml` file.
+If you still don't have any, create a directory called `manifests` and inside of it add your existing services manifests files that you want to be able to use with Canary Releases, (for example, add a `service.yaml` file).
+Otherwise, use the path of your `manifests` folder, relative to the root of your repository, in the `a8r.io/rollouts/scm.path` annotation.

 The annotations section of your `service.yaml` file should look something like the following:
 ```yaml